Conquering the Alps with flow

 For Claus and Stefan the first day in the saddle ends after five hours and 32 minutes of active time in the saddle – with two batteries and recharging during the breaks they have covered the first 92 kilometres and 3,250 metres of altitude.

 The calm before the storm: on their way to the Scalettapass Claus and Stefan ride their eMTBs up the trail, which is still easy going.

 The second day starts with a feat of strength at the Schlappiner Joch on the way from Austria to Switzerland, 400 metres in altitude over 1.5 kilometres.
 Barely rideable, a narrow, steep climb, part of which is still blocked, forces you to push – or carry your bike.
 But after a lunch break in Davos, Switzerland, Claus and Stefan can fully enjoy the fascination of the eMTB on the ascent to the Scaletta Pass as they head for Italy.
-"An Uphill Flow trail full of fireworks," Stefan says.
-Uphill Flow, the feeling of being at one with the trail – only uphill instead of down.
-Claus and he had already hatched this idea in 2013.
+"A firework of uphill flow trails," says Stefan.
+Uphill flow is the feeling of being one with the trail - not only downhill but also uphill.
+He and Claus had already developed this idea in 2013.

 Spurred on by exhilaration, the team traverses Switzerland from north to south and finally reaches Livigno via the completely ridable Chachauna Pass – 5:44 hours of riding time, 85 kilometres, 3,700 metres of altitude difference.
 In the skies of the Italian Alps, low rain clouds and high winds already herald the challenges of the coming days.

 Italian bad weather test